-In the meantime, here is an overview of some of the more common conditions that can cause lumps to appear on or below and on the surface of the skin:
+For now, let's discuss some common conditions that can cause lumps to appear on or below the surface of the skin:

-These can appear anywhere on the body and are little pockets of tissue under the skin that become filled with pus, fluid or skin matter.
-This could be due to infection or a sebaceous gland becoming blocked.
+These are small pockets of tissue under the skin that become filled with pus, fluid, or skin matter.
+They can occur anywhere on the body and are often caused by infection or blocked sebaceous glands.
 Sebaceous glands are tiny glands near the surface of the skin that release an oil (sebum) that moisturises the skin and hair follicles.

-Skin cysts are generally smooth to touch and painless.
-They develop over a gradual period of time and are generally treated by draining the cyst or using antibacterial creams or lotions.
-These are usually not cancerous.
+Skin cysts usually feel smooth to the touch and don't cause pain.
+They develop gradually over time and can be treated by draining the cyst or using antibacterial creams or lotions.
+They are typically not cancerous.

-This is where a cyst develops by a hair follicle.
-These are often painful to touch and a dark area is visible on the skin's surface.
-Treatment often involves antibiotic creams and removal of the cyst to prevent it returning.
-Discharge from these cysts often appears to be like a cheesy white fluid.
+These cysts form when a hair follicle becomes blocked.
+They are often tender when touched, and you may notice a dark area on the skin's surface.
+Treatment usually involves using antibiotic creams and removing the cyst to prevent it from returning.
+The discharge from these cysts often appears as a cheesy white fluid.

-This is an inflammation of the hair follicles due to infection or chemical reaction.
-It is quite common on the face.
-The affected area usually goes red and pimple like.
-You could get hairs in the centre of the pimple and the skin around it might also be itchy.
-Treatment usually includes antibiotics, antifungals, maintaining good hygiene and reducing chemical use, for example, make up.
+This is an inflammation of the hair follicles, usually caused by infection or a reaction to chemicals.
+It is common on the face.
+The affected area usually turns red and pimple-like.
+You may find hairs in the centre of the pimple, and the skin around it might also be itchy.
+Treatment usually includes antibiotics, antifungals, maintaining good hygiene, and reducing chemical use, for example, make-up.

 This is a type of skin cancer.
-The appearance of this is usually the presence of a new mole or an existing mole changing appearance.
-These are usually irregular in shape, multi coloured, can bleed easily and be itchy.
+They can be identified as a new mole appearing or an existing mole changing appearance.
+They are usually irregular in shape, multi-coloured, can bleed easily, and be itchy.

-This is where there is a lump or area of skin which is sore and doesn't heal.
+This is where there is a lump or an area of skin that is sore and doesn't heal.
 The lump tends to grow and often becomes scaly or ulcerated, and bleeds easily.